pSub/phare-nix/README.md

 A NixOS module for [phare.io](https://phare.io) monitor declarations.

 ## Motivation
-NixOS provides you with tools to setup a webservice in a simple manner and even takes care of SSL certificates for you.
-This module extends the capabilities to monitoring webservices.
-You no longer have to click through a webinterface each time you create / modify a webservice, but instead turn on monitoring for a webservice by flicking a switch.
-As there is (to my knowlege) no standardized API for monitoring, this module uses the monitoring service [phare.io](https://phare.io).
+NixOS provides you with tools to setup a web-service in a simple manner and even takes care of SSL certificates for you.
+This module extends the capabilities to monitoring web-services.
+You no longer have to click through a web-interface each time you create / modify a web-service, but instead turn on monitoring for a web-service by flicking a switch.
+As there is (to my knowledge) no standardized API for monitoring, this module uses the monitoring service [phare.io](https://phare.io).

 ## Installation